shubhs27/GameTrak/README.md

-# Java Game and Store Management Project
+# Java Video Game Store Management Project

 ## Overview
-This project is a Java-based application designed to manage game-related data and store operations.
-The application contains multiple classes, each responsible for different aspects of the project, such as game mechanics, store management, and database operations.
+This project is a Java-based application designed to manage video game store related data and operations.
+The application contains multiple classes, each responsible for different aspects of the project, such as game details, store management, and database operations.

 ## Files